dested/MultiplayerPathFindingEngine/docs/workflow.md

 	monitors how many game servers there are monitors healthcheck for game servers
 	'/can spin up a new game server instnace at the gw request

-gw can spin up a new game server box
+home server is connected to gateways home server pings gateways to see how many users are currently connected home server commissions server manager to spin up new gateways if theyre slacking home server is an api endpoint that simply servers gateway IP addresses

-	calls api to provision a new box runs gameserver cluster
+server manager keeps tabs on all the clusters (game gateway and chat) when a new request comes in to spin up a new server it pings the clusters to see if theyre able to create a new one
-	regular gsc procedure takes place
+	if so it tells the cluster to spin up a new server if not it calls the API to provision a new box